jagedn/huge-json/README.md

                         }

                         var model = parser.readValueAs(MyModel.class);
-                        sink.next((long)model.amount);
+                        sink.next(model);

                     } catch (Exception e) {
                         LOG.error("Error ", e);
                         sink.error(e);
                     }
                 })
-                .onBackpressureBuffer()
-                .reduce(0L, Long::sum);
+                .cache(1_000);
 ```

+## Micronaut vs Jackson

+I don't know if Micronaut is able to stream the file in this way so I'm using the Jackson parser to iterate over
+the file and convert every JsonNode into a MyModel object.

+Once we have the MyModel we can use, for example, the Serdeable feature of Micronaut to render everyone in the Http
+response.

 ## GET vs POST

-In this PoC we are using a local file and a GET method to read it, it's not difficult to add a POST method to
+In this PoC we are using local files generated in local by a GET request, but it's not difficult to add a POST method to
-upload the file and run the function
+upload the file and perform the same logic